avy9999/chess_engine/README.md

 ## Current Status

-The engine can currently:
+The engine currently supports all standard chess rules and legal move generation.

+Capabilities include:

-* Load positions from FEN strings
+* Loading positions from FEN strings
-* Generate legal moves for all pieces
+* Generating legal moves for all pieces
-* Execute moves on the board
+* Executing moves on the board
-* Detect attacked squares
+* Detecting attacked squares
-* Detect checks
+* Detecting checks
-* Detect checkmate positions
+* Detecting checkmate positions
-* Detect stalemate positions
+* Detecting stalemate positions
-* Filter illegal moves that leave the king in check
+* Filtering illegal moves that leave the king in check
-* Generate and execute castling moves
+* Generating and executing castling moves
-* Track and update castling rights
+* Tracking and updating castling rights
-* Generate and execute en passant captures
+* Generating and executing en passant captures
-* Track and update en passant target squares
+* Tracking and updating en passant target squares
+* Generating and executing pawn promotions
-* Validate castling legality according to official chess rules
+* Supporting all standard chess move rules

 ## Next Milestone

 Implement:

-* Pawn Promotion
+* Evaluation Function

 using:

-* Promotion move generation
-* Promotion move execution
-* Promotion piece selection (Queen, Rook, Bishop, Knight)
+* Material counting
+* Piece value scoring
+* Position evaluation from White's perspective
+* Basic testing framework for evaluation accuracy

-After this milestone, the engine will support all standard chess rules and legal move generation for classical chess.
+After this milestone, the engine will be able to evaluate positions and determine which side has a material advantage, providing the foundation for Minimax search.